robertocarroll/bbc-news-labs-test/README.md

 > Q2.
 Generate a text file containing a table listing all the times where the number of page views via mobile phone is higher than the mean (throughout the day) number of page views via mobile phone

-Running ’node q2.js’ from the command line will:
+Running `node q2.js` from the command line will:

 - Take in data from the CSV file data/article-Devices.csv
 - Output the solution in a CSV file in the output folder